garrandall/popular-music-data/tracks/this-little-girl-s-gone-rockin--ruth-brown.md

   ranking_list: Billboard Hot 100
   start_date: '1958-11-24'
 ---
-I wrote my mom a letter and this is what i said...
+I wrote my mom a letter and this is what I said...

 Wella wella wella wella

-Washed all the dishes and i did a lot more
+Washed all the dishes and I did a lot more

 I even bought the dinner at the grocery store